paravatha/paravatha.github.io/index.md

-## Welcome to my personal GitHub Page site thing.
+## Welcome to my GitHub Page site thing.
 Yeah, I know..Not much to see here